The Structure of Scientific Revolutions: Incommensurability of paradigms

 According to Field, it is impossible to decide which of these two affirmations is true.
 Prior to the theory of relativity, the term "mass" was referentially indeterminate.
 But this does not mean that the term "mass" did not have a different meaning than it now has.
 The problem is not one of meaning but of reference.
 The reference of such terms as mass is only partially determined: we do not really know how Newton intended his use of this term to be applied.
 As a consequence, neither of the two terms fully denotes (refers).
 It follows that it is improper to maintain that a term has changed its reference during a scientific revolution; it is more appropriate to describe terms such as "mass" as "having undergone a denotional refinement".

 In 1973, Donald Davidson objected that the concept of incommensurable scientific paradigms competing with each other is logically inconsistent.
 In his article Davidson goes well beyond the semantic version of the incommensurability thesis: to make sense of the idea of a language independent of translation requires a distinction between conceptual schemes and the content organized by such schemes.
 But, Davidson argues, no coherent sense can be made of the idea of a conceptual scheme, and therefore no sense may be attached to the idea of an untranslatable language.

+The philosopher Tim Maudlin observes that incommensurability must have limits or "else the need to revise theories would never arise."